HallaSurvivor/Blog/_posts/2024-03-05-continuous-max-function.md

-    a constructive existence proof gives rise to free theorems saying there's an algorithm that produces the desired object, or that the desired object can be defined continuously in a parameter, etc. This is exactly the phenomenon we're trying to exploit!
+    a constructive existence proof gives rise to free theorems saying there's an algorithm that produces the desired object, or that the desired object can be defined continuously in a parameter, etc. This is exactly the phenomenon we're trying to exploit, and we have to do work somewhere!

 [^3]:
     Any type theorists in the room are probably screaming